DavidMusijenko/React-e-Store-Front/README.md

-# E-commerce front using React, React Router, Redux, GraphQL, no hardcode
+# E-commerce front using React, React Router, Redux, GraphQL, no hardcode, HTML sanitization.

+Drop me a message if you intend to run this thing - I will provide you with instructions how to run the backend.

 ![grab-landing-page](https://github.com/DavidMusijenko/e-Store-Front/blob/main/Demo.gif)